Your Not-So-Average Guide To The Clitoris

 Image credit: Yudori

-Another part of the clitoris are the ‘legs’, scientifically known as the ‘crura.’
+Another part of the clitoris is the ‘legs’, scientifically known as the ‘crura.’
 They’re the lightly shaded part of the diagram that runs up and down either side of the clit, labeled as legs.

 The penis is also made of crura.
 They, too, run up and down either side of the shaft of the penis.